Skip to content

 Sign #3: You Can't Distinguish a VIP from a Free Trial User

 The Symptom: In your support queue, a ticket from a brand-new free trial user looks identical to a ticket from your largest enterprise client who accounts for 10% of your annual revenue.
-Both are handled in the order they were received, and the VIP customer waits, their frustration mounting with every passing minute.
+Both are handled in the order they were received.

 How Does a Software CRM Help Desk Help You Prioritize VIP Customers?